ashrafuzzaman/learn-quran/README.md

-# learnquran
+# Learn Quran

-A new Flutter project.
+A Flutter project to learn the words and the meaning of Quran in different stages.

 ## Getting Started